Title IX

 As a respondent in a case where sexual misconduct has been raised, there are resources available to you.
 As with all alleged conduct violations, there is no presumption that policy has been violated.

 Available resources for respondents include interim measures listed above, which may be available to and appropriate for you.
-If you would like an overview of the Title IX process, including interim measures, please contact Sofia Bednez spb128@pitt.edu or 814-362-0251.
+If you would like an overview of the Title IX process, including interim measures, please contact Title IX Student Liaison Kara Kennedy or Title IX Faculty/Staff Liaison Dr. David Fitz.

 In addition, for students accused of sexual misconduct, confidential support is available at the Counseling Services office.
-Title IX can assist with making a referral, or the student can identify as a respondent when they are walking/calling in to the Counseling Services office.
-This will connect them with a designated counselor with a focus on counseling respondents.
+Title IX can assist with making a referral, or the student can identify as a respondent when walking/calling into the Counseling Services office.
+This will connect them with a designated counselor focusing on counseling respondents.

 If you are a faculty or staff member, LifeSolutions provides a broad range of services to assist you.
-The services are proved at no cost to you.
-LifeSolutions services include: Personalized WorkLife Referrals; Online WorkLife Resources; Crisis 24/7 Contact Information; Counseling and Coaching Services; and Disability and Family Medical Leave Outreach.
+The services are provided at no cost to you.
+LifeSolutions services include Personalized WorkLife Referrals, Online WorkLife Resources, Crisis 24/7 Contact Information, Counseling and Coaching Services, and Disability and Family Medical Leave Outreach.

 You may bring an advisor of choice to any meeting with the Title IX office.
-For more information on the advisor of choice, as well as the process for a formal investigation, please visit the Sexual Misconduct Procedures or the Student Code of Conduct
+For more information on the advisor of choice and the process for a formal investigation, please visit the Sexual Misconduct Procedures or the Student Code of Conduct.

-If you have been issued a No Contact Order, or Notice of Investigation, we encourage you to not contact the other party, but instead connect with our office to discuss the notification and next steps in the process.
+If you have been issued a No Contact Order or Notice of Investigation, we encourage you not to contact the other party but instead to connect with our office to discuss the notification and the next steps in the process.

 Contact Information